New York Biltmore Hotel: Closure and replacement with offices

-Closure and preservation controversy
+Final days and preservation controversy

 The Biltmore ceased operations abruptly on August 14, 1981, two weeks before it had been scheduled to close.
 Overnight guests were informed that the hotel was closing, and permanent residents were given 30 days to leave.
 Demolition crews entered the same day and began removing decorations, boarding up the Madison and Bowman rooms even as other parts of the hotel remained open.
 The Palm Court's clock was removed and placed into storage.
-All except 150 guests had relocated within a day of the announcement, and the Grand Central Art Galleries closed shortly afterward.
-Describing the end of the Biltmore and the Grand Central Art Galleries' final show there, John Russell of New York Times wrote: "Hardly since Samson tore down the great temple at Gaza has a building disappeared as rapidly as the Biltmore Hotel.
+All but 150 guests had relocated within a day of the announcement, and the Grand Central Art Galleries closed shortly afterward.
+Describing the end of the Biltmore and the Grand Central Art Galleries' final show there, John Russell of The New York Times wrote: "Hardly since Samson tore down the great temple at Gaza has a building disappeared as rapidly as the Biltmore Hotel.
 But people have shown a rare persistence this last day or two in pushing their way upstairs at the entrance on Vanderbilt Avenue to where the Grand Central Galleries has been holding its own."

 The New York Landmarks Conservancy and the Municipal Art Society filed for and received a temporary restraining order on August 15.
 Preservationists claimed that the Milsteins had destroyed the public spaces as quickly as possible to prevent it from being preserved.
-Conversely, a lawyer for the Milsteins said that preservationists had failed to act despite having known that the hotel had been leased to Bank of America.
+Conversely, a lawyer for the Milsteins said that preservationists had failed to act despite knowing that the hotel building had been leased to Bank of America.
 Although preservationists requested another restraining order on August 17, they were unable to raise a $75,000 bond to keep the restraining order in place.
 By then, the Palm Court's French doors, balustrades, and fixtures had already been removed.
 The Environmental Protection Agency also notified the demolition contractors that they had violated federal asbestos regulations as they were demolishing the Biltmore's interior.
 The LPC had been considering giving the hotel's interiors landmark status, preventing the Milsteins from further modifying these spaces.
 By August 18, the restraining orders had expired or been overruled.
 When LPC officials toured the hotel that same day, the 19th-floor Grand Ballroom was the only public room that was still extant.

 The LPC scheduled a hearing on whether the ballroom and exterior should be designated as city landmarks, thus preventing significant modifications to these parts of the hotel.
 A New York state judge declined to grant further injunctions against demolition.
 The condition of the ballroom remained uncertain, even though the Milsteins promised to notify preservationists when demolition of the room was to start.
 On September 9, a week before the landmarks hearings, the Milsteins agreed to reconstruct the hotel's Palm Court, lobby, and main 43rd Street entrance within the office building, so long as the LPC did not designate the spaces as landmarks.
 The LPC voted against granting exterior and interior landmark statuses on September 16, despite concerted protests by preservationists.
 In addition, the interiors had been demolished so rapidly that almost nothing was salvageable.